adamedx/autographps/CONTRIBUTING.md

 ### Coding standards

-PoshGraph is implemented using the PowerShell scripting language, and uses the [ScriptClass](https://github.com/adamedx/scriptclass) framework to facilitate an object-oriented programming style similar to dynamic languages such as *Python* and *Ruby* and even *Java* and *C#*.
+AutoGraphPS is implemented using the PowerShell scripting language, and uses the [ScriptClass](https://github.com/adamedx/scriptclass) framework to facilitate an object-oriented programming style similar to dynamic languages such as *Python* and *Ruby* and even *Java* and *C#*.
 The following rules are similar to what you'd see advocated for projects using those langauges:

 * **Use `import-script` to re-use code in other files**: The `import-script` cmdlet from [ScriptClass](https://github.com/adamedx/scriptclass) is similar conceptually to the `#include` directive in *C/C++*, the `require` statement , *Ruby*, and the `import` statement in *Python*.
 Use that at the top of a source file
 * **Components should be packaged as `ScriptClass` classes**: The [ScriptClass](https://github.com/adamedx/scriptclass) library allows you to use the object-oriented formalism of a *class* that defines a set of software elements based on their shared defintion of state and the operations on that state.
 Where in object-oriented languages like *C++*, *Java*, *C#*, *Ruby*, or *Python* you'd use the keyword `class` to declare such a set or type, in this project you'd use the keyword `ScriptClass`.
 As in those languages, each class should be defined in its own source files -- no source file should define more than one class or cmdlet.